kylegilman/video-embed-thumbnail-generator/readme.txt

 * Fixed manual thumbnail selection in Media Library page and Safari.
 * Added gtag Google Analytics support.
 * Restored freeze-frame while resolution switching in WordPress Default player and now maintaining video aspect ratio while in fullscreen mode for both players.
-* Added cron check to continue encoding the rest of the queue when user does not see encoding start.
+* Added cron check to ensure the rest of the queue encodes when user does not see encoding start.

 = 4.6.20 - November 14, 2017 =
 * Updated WordPress Default player resizing methods and speed and resolution selector plugins for the new player included with WordPress 4.9.